Learn - Troubleshooting

 - Download Backup First.
 Saves the theme to a

-Full mechanic on Themes and Icons.
+Full details are on Themes and Icons.

 Discover shows “No featured content yet” or “No featured icons today”

-Full mechanic on Discover.
+Full details are on Discover.

 A sharing invite I sent has not been accepted

-Full mechanic on Sharing a Budget.
+Full details are on Sharing a Budget.

 “Rate limit exceeded” when I try to invite someone

-Full mechanic on Sharing a Budget.
+Full details are on Sharing a Budget.

 Promote to Owner was rejected